e-alizadeh/Artificial-Immune-System_myThesis/README.md

-# This repository contains the codes for my master's thesis.
+# Codes for Negative Selection Algorithm and Dendritic Cell Algorithm.